Are Physical Conventions Bitchin’ … or Balls?

 You can have the most beautiful products and photos of them on the marketplace but if you do not correctly use keywords in your product titles, product descriptions, and alt texts, you will get lost.

 Okay, so now you know what needs to be done.
-If you’re not sure about the content that you’ve already put up on Faire, Abound or Ankorstore, you can hire me to do an SEO Audit of your store and product listings.
+If you’re not sure about the content that you’ve already put up on Faire, you can hire me to do a Faire Audit.
 I’ll check it all out and provide a list of personalised recommendations of ways that you can improve your presence.